Can I send you a FREE copy of 6 Secrets to Seeing God in Your Story?

 By the time we get to the end of the book, all the students have fallen in love with Lennie.
 But there’s one big problem.
 He’s going to die.
 I won’t tell you how—I’ll at least leave that part for you to read and discover on your own—but it’s going to happen, and although Lennie doesn’t have a clue, his best friend George knows.

 Patty has read that ending to her students at least a hundred times.
 She’s watched tears form in their eyes, and she’s cried with them.
-But one year, after Patty and I finished walking our classes through that final scene, we were sitting in her office, and she asked me, “Can I tell you a story?”
+But one year, after Patty and I finished that scene with our classes, we were sitting in her office, and she asked me, “Can I tell you a story?”

 Years before we ever taught together, Patty was standing in front of one of her classes.
-They just finished reading the final page from Of Mice and Men, and the kids needed to talk.
-In the midst of their tears and questions, something caught her by surprise.
+They just finished reading the final page from Of Mice and Men, and the kids needed to process what they just read.
+In the midst of their misty eyes and questions, something caught her by surprise.

 She remembered her last night with her mom.